 When will Green Cart service begin?

 We will start delivering green carts, quadrant by quadrant, beginning in spring 2017.
 All eligible homes should have Green Cart service by fall 2017.
+More details on the rollout schedule will be shared in early 2017.

 How much will I have to pay for this new service?